CONSTITUTION & BYLAWS

 Endowment funds shall be placed in accounts separate from general funds.
 The principal may not be used; accrued interest shall be applied to purposes for which the funds were named.

 The Constitution and Bylaws of the Society shall be subject to alteration or repeal as described in Article V, Section 1 of the Constitution.
 The suggested revisions must be submitted to all Active members at least thirty (30) days prior to the voting.
 The submission of proposed revisions may be made by electronic or paper means.
 The vote may be taken by mail or electronic ballot or voted on at the Annual Meeting of the Society, provided that the procedure and method of voting is described at the time the proposed revisions are submitted to the members.
 Changes in the Constitution or Bylaws shall require the affirmative vote of two-thirds (2/3) of those Active members responding by written ballot or present at the Annual Business Meeting of the Society.

-Procedures and other items, not specified in these Bylaws or by action of the Board of Directors or of the membership in business meeting assembled, shall be in accordance with the Rules of Order by Henry M. Robert.
+Procedures and other items, not specified in these Bylaws or by action of the Board of Directors or of the membership in business meeting assembled, shall be in accordance with the Robert’s Rules of Order.

 DISTINGUISHED ANDROLOGIST AWARD: This is the highest award of the Society, presented annually to an individual who has made an outstanding contribution to the progress of Andrology.

 MATTHEW P. HARDY YOUNG ANDROLOGIST AWARD: This annual award is bestowed upon an Active Member of the American Society of Andrology who at the time of the award, is less than forty-five (45) years of age and who has made significant contributions to the field of Andrology.